-That data can help ensure your workplace app is being used effectively—and help you understand how people use workspaces in the office after months of remote work.
+That data can help ensure your workplace platform is being used effectively—and help you understand how people use workspaces in the office after months of remote work.

 That’s why it’s so important that your app can easily integrate with and feed information into your IWMS.

-3. Occupancy and space design tools pair naturally with workplace apps
+3. Occupancy and space design tools pair naturally with workplace platforms

 Occupancy sensors and space design tools are additional examples of integrations that make the data collected by your mobile workplace app even more valuable.